JohnBasrai/asio-tutorial/README.md

 # asio-tutorial
 Using Boost Asio with modern C++.
 A brief high level introduction to boost asio.

-These examples where tested with boost 1.75
+These examples where tested with boost 1.75 on CentOS 8 (Rocky Linux)

 One way to install this version of asio is